+Working in an advisory capacity outside the courtroom, Meghann has a passion for finding practical solutions to her clients’ most difficult challenges.
+With a background in employment law, she has counseled employers on matters including social media and technology policies, FLSA compliance, employee contracts, personnel policies and employee handbooks, wellness program initiatives, management training, terminations, and severance agreements.
 As a law student, Meghann was a judicial extern to the Honorable Judge Diana Murphy, United States Court of Appeals for the Eighth Circuit, and was a research assistant for the Holloran Center for Ethical Leadership in the Professions at the University of St. Thomas School of Law.
 Prior to pursuing a legal career, Meghann worked for a leadership development firm where she assisted employers across the globe in utilizing research-based tools for talent management and employee development.
 She also worked as one of The Princeton Review’s instructors and taught English to children and adults in Ostrava, Czech Republic.

 Gray Plant Mooty is recognized as one of the leading corporate law firms in Minnesota and one of the top franchise firms in the world.
 Our roots go back to 1866.
-Today, we are a 180-plus attorney, full-service firm with offices in Minneapolis and St. Cloud, Minnesota; Washington, D.C.; and Fargo, North Dakota.
+Today, we are a full-service firm with nearly 180 attorneys and offices in Minneapolis and St. Cloud, Minnesota; Washington, D.C.; and Fargo, North Dakota.